 The iFixit Technical Writing Program emphasizes collaboration among students who work in teams to create peer-edited technical documentation.
 The collaborative nature of our “Wikipedia-esque” guides allows for improvements and updates by the broader iFixit community, which creates accurate guides with longevity.

 All great technical writing is user-friendly and dynamic.
-Our easy-to-use Guidebook platform makes creating and contributing to guides simple.
+Our easy-to-use platform makes creating and contributing to guides simple.
 Our community is always growing and changing.
-Questions from users, updates to guides, and success reports are just some of the ways that iFixit’s Technical Writing projects are more than just printed pamphlets.
+Questions from users, updates to guides, and success reports are just some of the ways that guides on the iFixit platform are more than just printed pamphlets.
 These guides are living technical documentation.

 This program can be integrated into a regular curriculum or used as a stand-alone project.
-Our all-inclusive program provides everything needed to implement the project, including devices and tools, an easy-to-use curriculum, web-based format, documentation, video tutorials, grading rubrics, checklists, and resources to extend the project and connect it to an existing curriculum.
+Our all-inclusive program provides everything needed to implement the project, including devices and tools, an easy-to-use web-based platform, comprehensive documentation, video tutorials, grading rubrics, checklists, and resources to extend the project and connect it to an existing curriculum.

-The tech writing team at iFixit provides support via email for any questions that instructors and students may have.
+The technical writing team at iFixit provides support via email for any questions that instructors and students may have.
 We are committed to providing all the support required for the project's success.